 Mounting position Installation angle

 Floor mounted Any angle

+Wall mounted Any angle

 Suspended Any angle

+Table mounted Any angle

 The actual mounting angle must always be configured in the system parameters, otherwise the performance and lifetime is affected.
 See Setting the system parameters for an inverted or a tilted robot on page 61.